abertschi/soundfish/CONTRIBUTING.md

 # CONTRIBUTING

 First of all, thank you for your attempt to improve soundfish.
-The follow paragraphs cover a few guidelines that contributors need to follow so that we can have a a chance of keeping on top of things.
+The follow paragraphs cover a few guidelines that contributors need to follow so that we can have a chance of keeping on top of things.

 ## Reporting An Issue
 If you are looking to raise an issue because you think you have found a problem,